 This condition occurs when the mother has high blood pressure signs of damage to other organs such as the liver and kidneys.

-A mother with preeclampsia means that childbirth will be riskier for the mother and should be monitored as such; the baby may be at high risk for hypoxic-ischemic encephalopathy (HIE), brain damage, and cerebral palsy.
+A mother with preeclampsia means that childbirth will be riskier for the mother and should be monitored as such; the baby may be at high risk for hypoxic-ischemic encephalopathy (HIE), brain damage, brain injury, and cerebral palsy.

 Amniotic Fluid Embolisms